 Note 4: No-Knead Bread In a Hurry: After 2–3 hours, you can bake the bread immediately.
 The flavor and texture won’t be as developed as after a long rest but will still be tasty.

-Note 5: Cooling: Allowing the bread to cool is crucial to ensure it’s fully baked inside.
+Note 5: Allowing the bread to cool is crucial to ensure it’s fully baked inside.
 Cutting too early can result in a mushy interior.

 Nutrition